 Kansas City crime rate trends can be compared to other U.S. cities to gain a broader perspective.
 For example, the KCPD Crime Data Map 2023 provides insights into crime within Kansas City, allowing for detailed comparison.

-As of June 2024, Kansas City, MO has experienced a notable decrease in homicides compared to previous years.
 The city recorded only two homicides up to June 2024, a significant drop from the 185 homicides reported in 2023.

-Homicide Rates Comparison:
+Homicide Rates Comparison

 • New York City: 4.9 per 100,000 people (Crime Trends)